 Proposed Petition for Removal from the Hazardous Sites List

 The Pollution Liability Insurance Agency (PLIA) invites the public to comment.
-This is a proposal to remove the 7-Eleven Store 22261 (Site) from the Department of Ecology’s Hazardous Sites List pursuant to WAC 173-340-330(10).
+This is a proposal to remove the Mayfield 76 (“Site”) from the Department of Ecology’s Hazardous Sites List pursuant to WAC 173-340-330(10).

-PLIA performed regulatory review of the Site under the Petroleum Technical Assistance Program (PTAP).
-Based on the Site review and groundwater and vapor monitoring results, PLIA determined that the Site meets the substantive requirements of the state clean up regulations (Chapter 173-340 WAC, Model Toxics Control Act.
-The Site no longer poses a threat to human health or the environment.
+PLIA performed regulatory review of the site under the Petroleum Technical Assistance Program (PTAP).
+Based on the Site review and soil sampling, vapor and groundwater monitoring results, PLIA has determined that the Site meets the substantive requirements of the state clean up regulations (Chapter 173-340 WAC, Model Toxics Control Act) and no longer poses a threat to human health or the environment.
 The inaccessible residual contamination left in place will be managed through institutional control under an environmental covenant filed with Lewis County.